 - The species is often reportedly timid and seemingly lacks the propensity to attack people as regularly as Old World crocodiles do.
 They mainly attack when provoked or if a nesting mother views you as threat to her offspring.

 This was a quite an interesting trip with a lot to see!
-I really respect the conservation work which takes place at the safari too although admittedly and perhaps naïvely, I fail to appreciate how much different our lives and ecosystems would be without these creatures.
-(Don’t take me on in the comments 🤣).
-I think the tour would benefit from some crocodile-themed souvenirs in the store, a brochure or two sharing information about the crocs and local efforts in their conservation, some crocodile fun facts being included in the tour guides’ script and even an actual ticket stub or receipt as keepsake.
-Thus, I rate the experience itself four stars, ☆☆☆☆.
+I respect the conservation work which takes place at the safari too although admittedly and perhaps naïvely, I fail to appreciate how much different our lives and ecosystems would be without these creatures.
+Anyway, I’m happy to have visited a second time in 2019 and see updates since my first trip.

 ‘Til next time! ✌🏽🐊